KubeRocketCI/docs/versioned_docs/version-3.11/operator-guide/infrastructure-providers/atlantis-installation.md

 For more details on configuring provider credentials, refer to the [Atlantis Provider Credentials documentation](https://www.runatlantis.io/docs/provider-credentials).
 :::

 Depending on the selected provider, Atlantis needs to be provided with the necessary permissions to perform Terraform operations.
-In this section, it is described how to create the required AWS IAM Role and attach it to the Atlantis service account.
+In this section, it is described how to create the required AWS IAM Role or use the built-in Atlantis IAM Role from the [terraform-aws-platform](https://github.com/KubeRocketCI/terraform-aws-platform) repository.

+### Creating Atlantis IAM Role

 To create the AWS IAM Role for Atlantis, follow the steps below: